daliwang/Docker4SPEL/README.md

 Docker Image Generation and Configuration for implementing custom compilers, GPU, and NVHPC utilization on DGX Station or Cloud Deployment.

-**Please refer to the Wiki for a full description and background.**
+**Please refer to the Wiki for a full description, "How To", Acronym/Definition Glossary, and background information.**

 ## SPEL: Software for Porting ELM using Compiler Directives